 If you seek flexibility and a custom look in your kitchen, you may want to consider a cooktop and wall oven instead of the all-in-one range.
 Why not go the à la carte route and up the efficiency quotient?
 A separate cooktop gives you more choices for size and placement to suit the unique configuration of your cook space.
 What’s more, you can double up on cooking stations—say, one on a counter against a wall and one in an island—a big help if you have multiple chefs in your household or you entertain often.
 You’re then free to place that wall oven where you want, too, and even double up.

-Arthur and Kate’s kitchen renovation (above) in the Upper West Side.
+Arthur and Kate’s kitchen renovation on the Upper West Side

 Which type of cooktop is the one for you?

 There are three types of cook sources most commonly used today: induction, gas, and electric.
 Besides the type of power you may already have in your kitchen, there are other factors that each of these cooktops offer that will drive your decision.
 Read on: